-When students enter after school begins in the fall, the annual tuition will be prorated based on the start date.
-If a student enrolls after the 15th of the month, half a month's tuition is due.
-If a student enrolls before the 15th of the month, the entire month's tuition is due.
+When students enroll after school begins in the fall, the annual tuition will be prorated based on the start date.
+If a student enrolls after the first day of any month, a prorated amount will be charged for that month.